ansoni-san/libconfig-yaarg-perl/README.md

     }

-TRANSFORMATION:
+## TRANSFORMATION

 This module will smartly handle most argument variations, such as a user supplying multiple values using an arrayref, or supplying a singular value directly, or both.
-It will also handle deep / nested structures if the DEEP_TRANSFORM flag is set (SEE POD).
+It will also handle deep / nested structures if the DEEP\_TRANSFORM flag is set (SEE POD).

     $password = My::Password::Package->new( HashType => 'md5');
     $password = My::Password::Package->new( HashType => ['md5']);